Design-Computing/Design-Computing.github.io/md/week10.md

 ![]({{ site.baseurl }}/assets/17/add_inputs.png)

-if we zoom in a really long way we get `+` & `-` buttons.
+If we zoom in a really long way we get `+` & `-` buttons.
 Click a `+` and rename it docstring.

-Then we can just make a variable called `docstring` and assign a string to it.
+Then we can make a variable called `docstring` and assign a string to it.

 ```python
 docstring = """Filter Points, return those with X > x_cutoff.